xrabohrok/WarMap/README.md

 Due to the fact that the tournament is run for humans, by humans, means some peculiarities are not captured here.
 If items or special rules are invoked, those will be mentioned.
 However, some events, such as defaults, expulsions, or special judgements are not recorded.
 If infractions or events force an outcome on the board, the outcome alone is recorded (though with defaults, you might figure out what happened due to lack of links).
 If the events don't affect the board, they are not recorded at all.

 Some characters have been merged to preserve narrative flow, despite becoming very different characters later.
 For example, Prisoner Tallshark is listed under Razzberry Tallshark.

+I cannot track cameos.
+It would break me.

 ## Making changes